Free · No account needed to try · No setup

 repo_url: https://github.com/YOUR_ORG/YOUR_REPO

-edit_uri: https://draftview.app/edit?url=https://github.com/YOUR_ORG/YOUR_REPO/edit/main/docs/Starlight
+edit_uri: https://www.draftview.app/edit?url=https://github.com/YOUR_ORG/YOUR_REPO/edit/main/docs/Starlight

 astro.config.mjsPass editLink.baseUrl to the Starlight integration.
 Starlight appends the file path.